Cloth Nappies – Where to Start?!

 You’ve decided to try cloth nappies, that’s brilliant!
 Now what?!

-Whether it’s because you want to reduce your waste, your disposable options have let you down too many times, or you simply can’t resist a big, fluffy baby bum, it can feel a little daunting getting started, but don’t worry!
+Whether it’s because you want to reduce your waste, your disposable options have let you down too many times, or you simply can’t resist a big, fluffy baby bum, it can feel a little daunting at first.
+But don’t worry it really is simple once you know how!
 Here’s our starter cloth nappy guide to get you up to speed.

 For a full day in cloth, you will need:

-To switch to cloth full time you will need 15-24 nappies (24 allows you to wash 2 days’ worth of nappies, and still have 2 days’ worth clean and dry), although this depends on how often your baby likes to wee and poo!
+To switch to cloth full time you will need 15-25 nappies (24 allows you to wash 2 days’ worth of nappies, and still have 2 days’ worth clean and dry), although this depends on how often your baby likes to wee and poo!
+Please remember, if you just want to try a few nappies at first or your budget doesn’t allow for the initial outlay, just add to your stash as and when you feel able.
+Every reusable nappy used is one less in landfill.

 We recommend giving all nappies a prewash.
 Nappies with bamboo or hemp, such as the Tots Bots bamboozle, will need up to 5 washes to reach their maximum absorbency.
 You can wash and immediately rewash, or simply choose to change your baby more frequently while the nappy gets to maximum absorbency.

 Simply place your chosen liner inside the cloth nappy, making sure all the liner is tucked in, then fasten the nappy onto your baby.
-Cloth nappies fit slightly differently to disposables: you need to start with the nappy much lower down at the back, just covering their wee bottoms, and higher up at the front.
+Cloth nappies fit slightly differently to disposables.
+Start with the nappy much lower down at the back, just covering their wee bottoms, and higher up at the front.
+Here are some handy tips for getting the correct fit:

 How often do I change a cloth bum baby?